elenderg/PAL-1000/instruções de compilação.md

-`To compile a term given a rider (dereference - in place):` `If the term's variable is nil, abort with "Internal error - compile a term given a rider (dereference - in place)" and the rider; exit.`
+`To compile a term given a rider (dereference - in place):` `If the term's variable is nil, abort with "_Internal error - compile a term given a rider (dereference - in place)_" and the rider; exit.`
 `Put the term's type's target type's name into the term's type name.` `Put the term's type's target type into the term's type.` `Add a fragment given the dereference tag and the term's variable.`